Introduction to Corporate Governance

 Stakeholders and social responsibilities

 Risk management remains the responsibility of the Board.
-The Audit Committee has delegated responsibility to keep under review the adequacy and effectiveness of the Company's internal financial controls and internal control and risk management system.
-Risk management is reviewed at every Board meeting as part of the formal Board process.
-The Board has identified and evaluated the significant risks faced by the Group for the delivery of the Group's strategy.
+The Audit Committee has delegated responsibility to keep under review the adequacy and effectiveness of the Company’s internal financial controls and the internal control and risk management system.
+Risk management is reviewed at Board meetings as part of the formal Board process.
+The Board has identified and evaluated the significant risks faced by the Group for the delivery of the Group’s strategy.
 The Board has agreed how each risk is to be addressed and the necessary actions to be taken.
-Details of the principal risks identified are set out at pages 29 to 31 of the Company's 2019 Annual Report.
+Details of the principal risks identified are set out on pages 32 to 35 of the Company's 2020 Annual Report.

 The Audit Committee meets specifically to review the effectiveness of the Group’s risk management and internal control systems and to review the risks identified and progress of actions taken to manage the risks.
 Following the review, progress and actions are reported to the Board.